-We’ve lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+It is not uncommon to see companies perform well in the years after insiders buy shares.
 Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So we’ll take a look at whether insiders have been buying or selling shares in Huntington Bancshares Incorporated (NASDAQ:HBAN).
+So we'll take a look at whether insiders have been buying or selling shares in Huntington Bancshares Incorporated (NASDAQ:HBAN).

 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.